Delivery Options: IN CLASS, ONLINECourse Schedule / Fees

 On completion of the OHS Advanced Certificate, up to 60 hours of equivalent courses may be transferred towards a Certificate in Security Management.
 The number of hours will vary based on certificate requirements and courses.

-If you wish to pursue another certificate program please complete the Application for Admission for your next certificate, and contact us requesting transfer of the equivalent course credits, or contact a student advisor for assistance at 403.220.2866.
+If you wish to pursue another certificate program please complete the admission application for your next certificate, and contact us requesting transfer of the equivalent course credits, or contact a student advisor for assistance at 403.220.2866.
 You must request the transfer of the equivalent courses credits to apply to your next certificate — this will not happen without your request.

 The Continuing Education Occupational Health and Safety Advanced Certificate aligns to the national Board of Canadian Registered Safety Professionals (BCRSP) certifying competencies as well as the international certifying competencies regulated by the International Network of Safety and Health Practitioners (INSHPO), a global alliance of OHS professional organizations.
 This national and international alignment with the University of Calgary OHS program ensures OHS professionals the flexibility of work within Canada and internationally.